 Goals of the ER&R program may include: setting rates that sufficiently cover the costs of operation and provide for equipment replacement; charges to departments that are equitable, fair, and reasonable; proper tracking of assets and equipment; and proper investment of reasonable and necessary reserves.

 The assets of ER&R funds should be tracked and inventoried as with other assets, but also for purposes of assisting management with having sufficient information to establish rates and plan for asset replacement.
 As such, information about historical cost, purchase date, primary user verses pooled asset, expected life, and anticipated replacement cost of the asset is important.
-Further discussion on records that should be maintained for revenue assets can be found in BARS at 22.214.171.124 and .130.
+Further discussion on records that should be maintained for revenue assets can be found in BARS Manual 3.9.6, Internal Service Funds, paragraphs .120 and .130.

 ER&R funds should charge fees for all services, staff, facilities or equipment in a manner that is consistent and equitable to all participating funds or departments.

 ER&R funds, as with other internal service funds, are collected for a specific purpose.
 The ER&R funds should be segregated, tracked and used for their intended purpose or returned to the originating funds in an equitable manner if they are no longer needed.

 The fund balance of the ER&R fund should reflect a level that is anticipated to assure continued operation of the fund.
 Management policies should support the amount of cash reserves necessary for continued operation of the fund and timely replacement of vehicles or equipment; as determined during the rate setting process.

 Guidance on accounting, management and controls over capital assets is available in the BARS Manual 3.3.8, Capital Assets Management.